Admin-Script/specification/README.md

 Admin script is a simple but powerfull and extensible scripting language for command invocation.
-Admin script is mainly aimed at not-a-dev-user facing command line interfaces while being powerful enough to more than satisfy a well versed used.
+Admin script is mainly aimed at not-a-dev-user facing command line interfaces while being powerful enough to more than satisfy a well versed user.

 This repository is dedicated to the specificaton of the language.